hellokittyfan48/universal-injector/README.md

 # GTA Injector
-Native injector for GTA V/GTA Online
+Native injector for GTA V/GTA Online (I'll update this soon)
 ## Usage
 1. Put the DLL in the same folder as the injector
 2. Run GTA